DinnS/CppPlayground/BookChallengesGaddis/Chapter07_ArraysVectors/Challenge04/README.md

 ## Task

-### Description
-Write a function that accepts three arguments: an array of integers, the size of the array, and a number n.
-The function should display all numbers in the array that are greater than n.

 ### The program should
 1. Include a function named `displayGreaterThan` with the following arguments:
     - An array of integers